Man arrested in Charlie Kirk's killing had no known criminal history, had become 'more political'

 State and federal court records do not show any prior criminal cases involving him.

-His listed address in charging documents is the six-bedroom home of his parents, who own a granite countertop business and are registered to vote as Republicans.
+His listed address in the probable cause statement is the six-bedroom home of his parents, who own a granite countertop business and are registered to vote as Republicans.

 It wasn’t immediately clear Friday whether Robinson had a defense lawyer who could comment on his behalf.
 Messages seeking comment left Friday with family members including his parents received no response.